 P.O.
 Box 50187

 Lighthouse Point, FL 33074

-Please make checks payable to Women In Distress with Donnah’s Fund in the memo line.
+Please make checks payable to: Women In Distress.
+On the memo line indicate -Donnah’s Fund.

 Donnah’s Story Featured on 48-hours Mystery

-Donnah’s story was recently featured on 48-hours Mystery and is also featured in a book written by Gail A. Zimmerman.
-Through the generosity of Ira and Sara Jane Drescher, you can have a copy of this book with a $10 donation to Donnah’s Fund at Women In Distress.
+Donnah’s story was featured on 48-hours Mystery and is also featured in a book written by Gail A. Zimmerman.